cypress-io/cypress-documentation/content/api/commands/session.md

 [`cy.visit()`](/api/commands/visit) does not need to be called afterwards to ensure the page to test is loaded.

-NOTE: Turning test isolation off may improve performance of end-to-end tests, however, previous tests could impact the browser state of the next test and cause inconsistency when using .only().
-Be mindful to write isolated tests when test isolation is off.
+NOTE: Disabling test isolation may improve performance of end-to-end tests, however, previous tests could impact the browser state of the next test and cause inconsistency when using .only().
+Be mindful to write isolated tests when test isolation is disabled.

-When test isolation is `off`, it is encouraged to setup your session in a before hook or in the first test to ensure a clean setup.
+When test isolation is disabled, it is encouraged to setup your session in a before hook or in the first test to ensure a clean setup.

 ### Session caching